 We want everyone involved in our Immersion Programs to have a life-changing experience without having to worry about their safety.
-The best way to take care of this is to anticipate problems rather than react to them.
-That’s why we work behind the scenes to make sure that we reduce the risk of encountering any issues that might get in the way of your experience.
+The best way to take care of this is to anticipate problems rather than react to them, and we have almost a decade of experience in doing just that.

 -Mrs Christine Clarke, Principal, Mary Mackillop College